Summary

 John

-appears to have changed career for the 1841 Census he appears at
+to have changed career for the 1841 Census he appears at Burgage

-Burgage Street, Prestbury, Gloucestershire, listed as John HATTON, Age
+Street, Prestbury, Gloucestershire, listed as John HATTON, Age 55,

-55, Independent, born in county.
-Listed with him is Sophia, who appears
+Independent, born in county.
+Listed with him is Sophia, who appears to be

-to be his wife.
-Next door was one Mary JACKSON, ind, age 80, not born
+his wife.
+Next door was one Mary JACKSON, ind, age 80, not born in county.

 Son, Richard Hatton, the bankrupt businessman